EU carbon charge under fire as climate chief heads to US

 The law, which officially took effect on January 1, has a long lead time, so none of the airlines faces a bill until next year after their emissions have been calculated.

-Before then, a series of smaller deadlines will elapse for submitting data under the EU's complicated Emissions Trading Scheme (ETS) to cap climate-warming greenhouse gases from power generators, heavy industry and now airlines.
+Before then, a series of smaller deadlines will elapse for submitting data under the EU's complicated Emissions Trading Scheme ETS.L to cap climate-warming greenhouse gases from power generators, heavy industry and now airlines.

 India said this week it would ignore the next one on March 31, following on from noisy protests from China, which has linked suspension of $14 billion of jet orders from European planemaker Airbus EAD.PA to its fury with the EU.